seanriceaz/seanriceaz.github.io/_posts/2016-09-04-Secret-Messenger.markdown

 ## Licensing this idea

-I'm working out a license
+I'm working out a license to use for these ideas.
+For now, if you want to use this in a product, just reach out to me.
+I'm not hard to find (Social links below)